abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

     array([[12, 15, 18, 21],
            [48, 51, 54, 57]])

-!!!
-Info ""
 You can also sum over multiple axes:

 ```py
 c.sum(axis=(0,2))  # sum across matrices and columns